All files in FileHold software are stored under the library icon (root folder) shown in the file structure located on the left hand side of interface.

-Taking a closer look at the file structure you can see that the document management software uses a real world metaphor for filing.
+Taking a closer look at the file structure you can see that the software uses a real world metaphor for filing.
 The Library is filled with Cabinets that contain Drawers that contain Folder Groups (optional) that contain Folders.
 Only Folders can contain Documents.

 Note: Documents are displayed as a list in the display pane to the right of the file structure.
 Documents can be displayed by selecting the folder they reside in or by searching to gather files from multiple folder locations.

 Documents can only be stored in folders in the document management system.
 Folders can be located directly within drawers or within folder groups.